 While creating and reading data on a blockchain is relatively straightforward, blockchain technology discourages updating history.
-In light of this, it can become difficult to update or delete data from a blockchain.
+In light of this, updating or deleting data from a blockchain can become difficult.

-In essence, when a transaction takes place on the blockchain, you cannot change it in any way afterward.
-The implications of this are that there must be some sort of guarantee that both parts of the transaction take place simultaneously, and the transactions must be atomic in nature.
+In essence, when a transaction takes place on the blockchain, you cannot change it in any way afterwards.
+The implications of this are that there must be some sort of guarantee that both parts of the transaction take place simultaneously, and the transactions must be atomic.
 Moreover, the inputs of the transaction must be final.

 Besides the need for atomicity and finality with blockchains, interoperability must also consider the diverse nature of individual blockchains.
-Since there is no standard with blockchains, its identity and all events are recorded uniquely on that specific blockchain.
+Since blockchains have no standard, their identity and all events are recorded uniquely on that specific blockchain.

 If there is to be an interoperable solution, it must be a universal one capable of reading data and extracting information for all types of blockchains.

-An exciting development at the moment is XRouter technology that hopes to develop an internet of blockchains.
+An exciting development is XRouter technology, which hopes to develop an internet of blockchains.
 Its long-term vision is to ensure that all payments can be made using any cryptocurrency and create an opportunity for social, economic, and technological transformation.

-XRouter technology is being developed by The Blocknet and is used to provide Avalanche with a decentralized indexing system.
-This sophisticated model enables DApps to leverage Avalanche contracts and transactions together with other blockchains.
+The Blocknet is developing XRouter technology to provide Avalanche with a decentralised indexing system.
+This sophisticated model enables DApps to leverage Avalanche contracts and transactions with other blockchains.

-With multiple DeFi platforms in emergence, if a contract or DApp succeeds on one platform, it immediately creates a demand for that on any other platform to interoperate.
+With multiple DeFi platforms in emergence, if a contract or DApp succeeds on one platform, it immediately demands that any other platform interoperate.
 Since the various platforms all have fluctuating performance and cost differences, it then becomes beneficial for developers to orchestrate contracts across multiple blockchains.

-Indexing services are pivotal for enabling decentralized applications to provide what users are searching for.
-By employing XRouter technology, this will ensure that it maintains its decentralized nature during the process.
+Indexing services are pivotal for enabling decentralised applications to provide what users are searching for.
+Employing XRouter technology will ensure that it maintains its decentralised nature during the process.

-The Blocknet appears to be the only active project that allows interoperability with all existing blockchains and is decentralized at the interchain stage.
+The Blocknet appears to be the only active project that allows interoperability with all existing blockchains and is decentralised at the interchain stage.
 Exciting times indeed!

 The Bottom Line

-The interoperability of blockchains has the potential to transform the landscape that we’ve become familiar with.
-This evolution will make it simpler for users to transact across different blockchains with consummate ease.
+The blockchains’ interoperability can potentially transform the landscape that we’ve become familiar with.
+This evolution will make it simpler for users to transact across different blockchains easily.

 This is in heady contrast to the current environment, where users can only transact on one blockchain at a time.

 A key factor will be diverse functionalities that will enable the interoperability of multiple blockchains for transactions such as payments.
-The development of multi-token wallet systems could also allow users to facilitate multi-token transactions due to blockchain interoperability.
+Due to blockchain interoperability, the development of multi-token wallet systems could also allow users to facilitate multi-token transactions.
 All-in-all, blockchain interoperability has incredible potential that could form the core of an exciting digital economy.